Academic Teams

 History Day

-National History Day is a non-profit educational program celebrating its 50th year in 2024.
+National History Day is a non-profit educational program that has offered students and teachers the opportunity to dive in to historical topics for over 50 years.
 This program involves over half a million students around the world in the creative exploration of history.
-Contests are on the local, state, and national level, and encourage students to conduct historical research on a topic of their choice, connecting with a yearly theme.
-Students enter these projects at the local and affiliate levels, with top students advancing to state, and from there to the National Contest at the University of Maryland at College Park.
-Students can work individually or in groups of up to five, and create projects such as physical exhibit displays, websites, video documentaries, podcasts, research papers, and performance pieces.
-CNEC’s History Day program has had wonderful success over the years, with multiple county champions, state qualifiers and finalists, and several national qualifiers.
-Just recently, in June (2023), one of our students WON the National Championship in senior division Individual Performance!
+Contests are on the local, state, and national level, and the competition encourages students to conduct historical research on a topic of their choice, connecting with a yearly theme.
+Students enter their projects at the local and affiliate levels, with top students advancing to state, and from there, state champions advance to the National Contest at the University of Maryland at College Park.
+Students can work individually or in groups of up to five; they create projects such as physical exhibit displays, websites, video documentaries, podcasts, research papers, and performance pieces.
+CNEC’s History Day program has had wonderful success over the years, with multiple county champions, state qualifiers and finalists, and several national qualifiers -- even a National Championship!

 For more information about History Day, please check out this web page.
 The advisor for the CNEC team is Ms. Sally Howe in room 276.
 You can email her at sallyhowe@cusd.com.